 Phoenix Traffic Violation Attorney

 Were you issued a traffic citation?
-While some minor violations like failure to yield are infractions, others are more serious and can be charged as misdemeanors.
+While some minor violations, like failure to yield, are infractions, others are more serious and can be charged as misdemeanors.
 If you need to fight a misdemeanor traffic offense, get in touch with MayesTelles PLLC today!

-Many people are under the false assumption that traffic violations are nothing more than citations, minor infractions.
+Many people are under the false assumption that traffic violations are nothing more than citations, and minor infractions.
 In reality, some traffic violations are misdemeanors.
 For example, reckless driving can be charged as a class 2 or class 1 misdemeanor (ARS § 28-693).
 Aggressive driving is a class 1 misdemeanor (ARS § 28-695), and driving with a suspended license is a class 2 misdemeanor (ARS § 28-3480).

 Many times, when DUI cases are not able to be dismissed completely, we are able to advocate for a charge reduction.
-Usually, when DUIs are reduced, they are reduced to a traffic offense such as reckless driving or aggressive driving.
-This is successful case outcome for a few reasons –
+Usually, when DUIs are reduced, they are reduced to a traffic offenses such as reckless driving or aggressive driving.
+This is a successful case outcome for a few reasons –

 - A traffic offense will not have penalties as severe as DUI

 - A traffic offense will not result in automatic license suspension/revocation